 "I wish to make my audience feel what I feel when I am creating.
 It's not just about decorating your house with a soothing piece of art but also about opening your hearts and minds to little things that really matter."

-Mona Lerch is a self-taught contemporary artist currently residing in Brno, Czech Republic.
+Mona Lerch is a self-taught contemporary visual artist, artist coach, founder of Art Mums United, Women United ART PRIZE and Women United ART MOVEMENT.
+She is currently residing in Brno, Czech Republic.

-Mona concentrates on abstract oil painting.
+Mona started as an abstract oil painter but her creative passions and love for experimentation led her into watercolor botanical illustration and portraits, linocut prints, collages and recently also acrylics.
 She uses both life and work experiences to give shape to unique pieces of artwork that are characterized by elaborate structure and layers.
-Her paintings are intuitive and offer space for the viewer's imagination.
+In her paintings, she loves to combine natural elements with geometry.
+Her pieces are intuitive and offer space for the viewer's imagination.

 "Art makes me happy.
 The whole process brings me joy - thinking about art, creating art, looking at art, learning about art.
 There is so much love involved."

-Mona is a wife to a wonderful husband and a mother of a two-year old amazing boy.
+Mona is a wife to a wonderful husband and a mother of a three-year old amazing boy.

 She has decided to paint full-time after having experienced postpartum PTSD.
 Her son was born prematurely and the first six months were full of anxiety, fear and sadness.
 She needed to release these negative emotions and concentrate on something beautiful to save herself from drowning too deep.